Using QML Modules with Plugins

 - Build your module using the same Qt version and compiler as Qt Design Studio.
 For more information, see Running QML Modules in Design Mode.

-Your module should now appear in the QML Imports tab in Library in the Design mode.
-Your components should appear in the QML Types tab if a valid
+Your module should now appear in the Components tab in Library.
+Your components should appear in a subsection of the Components tab if a valid

 .metainfo file is in place.